EvaTurtschin/EvaTurtschin/ReadMe.md

 # Welcome to My GitHub Profile!
 ## About Me
 - ISTQB Certified Tester Foundation Level 4.0
-- 1 year of experience in manual and automated testing (Selenium + Java) of web applications.
+- 2 years of experience in manual and automated testing (Selenium + Java) of web applications.
 - 5+ years of corporate office experience outside IT - managing processes, negotiations, and cross-functional collaboration, enhancing analytical and organizational skills.
 - I write clear and detailed test artefacts, including test cases, checklists, and bug reports in English and in German (Thanks to my Linguistiks background and careful attitude to the word.)
 - Extensive experience in functional, UX/UI, exploratory, regression, and API testing of web applications.